Mixaffected/High-level-Networking-Lib/README.md

 # High-level-Networking-Lib
-Import the file and create an instance of # change
+Import the file and create an instance of the "Server" class or the "Client" class.